Constitution and Bylaws

 Section 1: Election

 Officers and Directors shall be elected according to the provisions of Article V of the Constitution, provided, however, that a majority of the Board of Directors shall be legally blind.
+No more than two (2) Constitutional Officers can be from the same chapter.

 Section 2: Installation